RoxanaPopescu/Aurelia/frontend/packages/desktop/readme.md

    > Note that you cannot use the `develop` task here, as that does not persist the artifacts.

-   > Note that stubs probably won't work.
-As a workaround, you can start the development server for the `frontend` package,
-   > using the command `npm run develop`, and specify the option `--api=http://localhost:8080/api/` when building the
-   > `frontend` package for the `desktop` platform.
-That way, the development server will be serving the stubs.

 2. **Build this package**

    > Note that this automatically removes any existing `build` artifacts.